godzilla-but-nicer/data-analysis/README.md

 command.
 This tool will keep track of different versions of python and python packages for you and allow you to switch between them easily.

-## vscode
+### vscode

-You don't have to use [vscode](https://code.visualstudio.com) to edit code but it is a very good code editor.
+You don't have to use [vscode](https://code.visualstudio.com) to edit code but it is a very good editor.
 Ignore the marketing copy.
+You are welcome to use any text editor you feel comfortable using.
+I use vscode so when I show my screen it will usually be vscode.
 For linux and macOS you can just use the website and install it like anything else.

+If you're using WSL, its basically the same but you need to be a little careful.
-If you're using WSL, you'll install vscode for windows but make sure you read the options as you are installing it.
+You'll install vscode for windows but make sure you read the options as you are installing it.
 At some point it will ask you something about your `PATH`, make sure to say yes.

 Regardless of your OS, after installation you can launch vscode from the terminal with the command `code`.
-Its worth openning it and poking around a bit.
+Its worth opening it and poking around a bit.
 It will probably suggest you install some extensions for Python or better WSL support and they are probably worth installing.

-## A GitHub Account
+### A GitHub Account

 Sorry for the back-to-back Microsoft recs.
 A decade or so ago they intentionally bought up a bunch of stuff in the open-source world and now here we are.
 We will